nextflow-io/training/docs/basic_training/intro.md

 ## Basic concepts

-Nextflow is a workflow orchestration engine and domain-specific language (DSL) that makes it easy to write data-intensive computational pipelines.
+Nextflow is a workflow orchestration engine and domain-specific language (DSL) that makes it easy to write data-intensive computational workflows.

 It is designed around the idea that the Linux platform is the _lingua franca_ of data science.
 Linux provides many simple but powerful command-line and scripting tools that, when chained together, facilitate complex data manipulations.